 Most workdays for Chaves begin early in the home he shares in Irvine, Calif. with his wife, children, three cats and a dog.
 A city of 300,000+ residents in Orange County, Irvine lies approximately 40 miles southeast of downtown Los Angeles.

 After grabbing a quick breakfast and walking the dog, Chaves hustles out the door to catch the early Metrolink commuter train.
 His ride to Union Station near downtown LA takes just over an hour, putting him in his office at Metro headquarters before 8 a.m.
-It’s a routine he follows three days per week per Metro’s telework policy.
+He follows the routine three days per week per Metro’s telework policy.

 “I have a long commute, but it’s also one of my favorite times of the day,” he reflects.
 “I use it to think through what I want to accomplish that day, and more importantly, what kind of a colleague and leader I want to be with my team.
 I think it’s good to remind yourself each day why you’re here and what you’re trying to accomplish.”